-The Company is subject to interest rate risk on its cash and cash equivalents and believes that the results of operations, financial position and cash flows would not be significantly affected by a sudden change in market interest rates relative to the investment interest rates due to the short-term nature of the investments.
+The Company is subject to interest rate risk on its cash and believes that the results of operations, financial position and cash flows would not be significantly affected by a sudden change in market interest rates relative to the investment interest rates due to the short-term nature of the investments.
 Excess cash is invested in highly rated investment securities at fixed interest rates with varying terms to maturity but generally with maturities of three months or less from the date of purchase.

-As at December 31, 2014, the Company had no cash equivalents.
+As at December 31, 2015, the Company had cash of \$22,991 (December 31, 2014 - \$144,306).
 The Company does not invest in equity instruments of other corporations.